ujjwalguptaofficial/mahal-doc/content/docs/get-started.md

 **In this Get Started tutorial - we will learn about how we can create a simple counter app.**

+You can download the code of this tutorial from - [https://github.com/ujjwalguptaofficial/mahal-examples](https://github.com/ujjwalguptaofficial/mahal-examples)

 ## Installation

 mahal provides **mahal-creator** for initializing the project and help you with the development.